Karen M. Weiler

 Weiler's appointment to the Order of Canada was announced on June 27, 2019.
 She was appointed "For her lifelong service to family law as a lawyer and federal judge."
 Her appointment to the Order of Ontario was announced on January 1, 2021.
 Her appointment read: "Karen Weiler is recognized for her transformative work respecting the Family Law Reform Act while counsel for the Attorney General.
 Her distinguished judicial career spanned 37 years, including 25 on the Court of Appeal during which she helped disabled and unrepresented litigants gain equal access to justice.
 Presently, she is a Director of Covenant House Toronto and volunteers with Innocence Canada."

-York University and the Law Society of Ontario awarded Weiler honorary Doctor of Laws degrees in 2017 and 2015, respectively.
+York University, the Law Society of Ontario, and Lakehead University awarded Weiler honorary Doctor of Laws degrees in 2017, 2015 and 1992, respectively.

-Weiler currently sits on the Board of Directors of Covenant House Toronto.
+Weiler recently sat on the Board of Directors of Covenant House Toronto.